robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-Our inference regarding the ecological processes underlying ecological patterns are directly linked to the scale at which they are observed (<span class="citeproc-not-found" data-reference-id="Levin_1993">**???**</span>;
-Allen and Hoekstra 2015).
-Animals are influenced across scales, through processes such as species-specific as trophic interactions and resource availability (Legendre 1993;
-<span class="citeproc-not-found" data-reference-id="Chave2013">**???**</span>)
-and global climate and productivity (Field et al. 2009).
-Multiscale ecology has been integrated into species distribution modelling (Elith and Leathwick 2009; Mayor et al. 2007; Sugihara, Schoenly, and Trombla 1989), habitat selection, and food webs.
+Our inference regarding the ecological processes underlying ecological patterns are directly linked to the scale at which they are observed (Levin 1992; Allen and Hoekstra 2015).
+Animals are influenced across scales, through processes such as species-specific as trophic interactions and resource availability (Legendre 1993; Chave 2013) and global climate and productivity (Field et al. 2009).
+Multiscale ecology has been integrated into species distribution modelling (Elith and Leathwick 2009), habitat selection (Mayor et al. 2007), and food webs (Sugihara, Schoenly, and Trombla 1989).
 Meanwhile, in the context of animal behaviour, certain behaviours are scale dependent, for example, acoustic communication in birds occurs over variable spatial scales (Luther 2009).
 We posit that animal behaviour and, more specifically,